Under those conditions, who is an ideal sponsor?

 Today the rates are even lower—approximately 25% for reading and 24% for math (click the NAEP link).

-The U.S. Department of Education (DOE), created nearly 17 years after President Kennedy’s assassination, ignored Kennedy’s urgent call to improve nationwide K–12 student performance.
-Click this John F. Kennedy link for his vision.
-In terms of Kennedy’s focus, the important-sounding U.S. Department of Education was “delinquent” from day one of its creation—Kennedy might have considered the DOE’s founding legislation inexcusable.
+The U.S. Department of Education (DOE), created nearly 17 years after President Kennedy’s assassination, did not carry forward Kennedy’s urgent call to improve nationwide K–12 student performance.
+Click the John F. Kennedy link for his vision.
+In terms of Kennedy’s focus, the subsequently created U.S. Department of Education fell short from its inception—an outcome Kennedy might have viewed as inconsistent with his objectives.

-Theoretically, any of the federal agencies—whether the DOE, the Department of Labor (DOL), or any of the 15 cabinet-level executive departments or 100-or-so independent agencies, such as the National Science Foundation—could serve as the sponsor of the HSe4Metrics platform.
-But other than the DOE, none would have the K–12 student performance metric as its sole focus; rather, K–12 student performance would be secondary—the makings of a fatal distraction to the mission of fixing national K-12 results.
+Theoretically, any of the federal agencies—whether the DOE, the Department of Labor (DOL), one of the 15 cabinet-level executive departments, or one of the many independent agencies, such as the National Science Foundation—could serve as the sponsor of the HSe4Metrics platform.
+However, aside from the DOE, none has K–12 student performance as its sole focus; in each case, student performance would be secondary—creating the risk of mission dilution in the effort to improve national K–12 outcomes.

 In sum, the sole focus of the sponsoring agency should be K–12 student performance.